A path to precision cosmology: synergy between four promising late-universe cosmological probes: Methodology

 \subsection{Fast radio burst}

 In order to mock future detectable FRBs, we need to assume a redshift distribution of FRBs.
-In this work, we assume that the comoving number density of FRB sources is proportional to the cosmic star formation history (SFH) \citep{Hopkins:2006bw}, then the redshift distribution of FRBs is given by \citep{Li:2019klc}
+In this work, we assume that the comoving number density of FRB sources is proportional to the cosmic star formation history (SFH) \citep{Hopkins:2006bw} (see also Refs.~\cite{Hashimoto:2022llm,Li:2023zro}), then the redshift distribution of FRBs is given by \citep{Li:2019klc}

-where $\mathcal{N}_{\rm SFH}$ is a normalization factor. $z_{\rm cut} = 1$ is a Gaussian cutoff, which characterizes the decrease of detected FRBs beyond it due to the instrumental signal-to-noise threshold effect.
+where $\mathcal{N}_{\rm SFH}$ is a normalization factor. $z_{\rm cut} = 1$ is a cutoff, which characterizes the decrease of detected FRBs beyond it due to the instrumental signal-to-noise threshold effect.
 The density evolution can be parameterized as \citep{Caleb:2015uuk}

 with $a_1=0.7$, $a_2=0.017$, $a_3=0.13$, $a_4=3.3$, and $a_5=5.3$.

 When considering the observed DM of an FRB, the contributions from various ionized regions along the line of sight can be separated as \citep{Thornton:2013iua, Deng:2013aga}